When you choose the College of Engineering and Computing, you'll gain more than a degree – employers will pursue you as a valued asset.

 Be a part of a global community: Mason is one of the nation's most diverse universities.
 Getting to know different kinds of people can help you see the world in a different way.
 That new perspective can boost your creativity and improve your critical-thinking skills, qualities that are highly valued in the working world.
 Plus, you'll have a really cool group of friends.

 Take the first steps into your career: Our alumni have careers at such places as Apple, NASA, Google, Northrop Grumman, and the Department of Homeland Security.
 Our faculty work with government, technology and engineering companies, and attend international conferences in D.C.
 These connections mean you won't have to look hard for internship and networking opportunities.

 Get the most bang for your buck: More than 80 percent of Mason graduates have jobs within six months of graduation, and Kiplinger's Personal Finance magazine ranked Mason as one of the Top 100 Best Values in Public College in the nation.
 Virginia’s State Council of Higher Education placed Mason at the top of the list of Virginia schools for highest average starting salary of recent graduates.

-Get the financial aid you need: The college awards scholarships through such organizations as the Armed Forces Communications and Electronics Association, and the Northern Virginia Technology Council Foundation.
+Get the financial aid you need: College of Engineering and Computing awards scholarships through such organizations as the Armed Forces Communications and Electronics Association, and the Northern Virginia Technology Council Foundation.
 We also offer guidelines on how to apply for awards from such groups and organizations as the Society of Women Engineers, the Virginia Department of Transportation, and the National Society of Black Engineers.

 Whether you want to cheer the Patriots to victory or take part in the next Robotics World Cup, you can take pride in being part of the Mason Nation.